 What is Nicotine Replacement Therapy (NRT)?

 When you quit smoking, you might experience withdrawal symptoms like anxiety, cravings, mood swings and irritability.
 If you have a strong, physical addiction to nicotine, NRT could be a good option for you.
-NRTs are stop smoking medications that include patches, gum, mouth spray, lozenges and inhalators, which are designed to replace some of the nicotine you would normally get from cigarettes to reduce cravings and withdrawal symptoms.
+Find out how strong your addiction is by completing our quiz.